-While the show remarkably weaves together the laughs and scares into the backdrop of an eighties sci-fi quest, the cast steals the show.
+While the show remarkably weaves together laughs and scares into the backdrop of an eighties sci-fi quest, the cast steals the show.
 To start with the kids as Mike (Finn Wolfhard), Lucas (Caleb McLaughlin) and Dustin (Gaten Matarazzo) who are Will's closest friends are refreshingly natural.
-It's been a while since I really felt performances by child actors were animated as well as complex.
-Wolfhard, McLaughlin and Matarazzo's performances are so buoyant and full of personality.
-Even as their characters face their most challenges, everything they do comes across lively.
-Even with Will out of the show 90% of the time, the actor/characters' bond restores the purest connection friends share; the loyalty, hope and trust it takes to be apart of a pack.
+It's been a while since I felt performances by child actors were animated as well as complex.
+The boys are so buoyant and full of personality.
+With Will out of the show 90% of the time, the actor/characters' bond restore the purest connection friends share: the loyalty, hope and trust it takes to be apart of a pack.

-Distinguishing one performance over another is a difficult task.
-Every actor is an essential part of the the show, but when Millie Bobby Brown as Eleven enters the scene, hold onto your eggos!
-She is someone of a very few words and actions speak much louder.
-Her abilities make her powerful and mystifying, and Brown brings a true humanity as a secret weapon.
-It's hard not to just fall head over heels for her fierce and tender performance.
+Distinguishing one role over another is a difficult task.
+Every actor is an essential part of the show, but when Millie Bobby Brown as Eleven enters the scene, hold onto your eggos!
+She is someone of a very few words and whose actions speak much louder.
+Her character's abilities make her powerful and mystifying, and Brown brings a true humanity as a secret weapon, eliciting a fierce and tender performance.

 I would say the series is a character-led adventure with enough creepy atmospheric elements to keep their quest interesting as well as entertaining.
 Series creators The Duffer brothers found a magical recipe to create the hit of the summer: write characters inspired by Steven Spielberg's young-adult catalog who have big hearts and a bigger sense of wonder, and cast them in a suspenseful Stephen King-esque world.
 Their binge-worthy experiment oozes with scares, delights with nostalgia and provokes epic feels.